Seagate/TCGstorageAPI/samples/README.md

 to use the underlying TCGstorageAPI.
 The Trusted Computing Group (TCG) Storage Application Notes for Enterprise SSC and Opal SSC were used as a reference; see https://trustedcomputinggroup.org/

-Note that the CLI is an example only, not guaranteed to work in all cases and only uses a subset of the full API.
+The CLI is fully functional, but it is not guaranteed to work in all cases.

-The example currently works with 2 bands (TCG Ranges) only and must be run as Administrator/root.
+The script must have low level access to the drives, this requires modifying the drive handle permissions, or running as Administrator/root

 ## To interact with the drive
 In order to interact with the drive, the user must pass in the drive handle, this is how the OS talks to the drive.